tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 Snapshots must also be garbage collected after some configurable time, e.g. by keeping the latest `n` snapshots.

 ## Open Questions

-* Is it possible to reconstruct an identical IAVL tree given separate subtrees in an appropriate order, or is more data needed about the branch structure?

 * Should we punish nodes that provide invalid snapshots?